Australia: $500 vs $1,000/month

 Australia-specific notes

-- Payday super + SG: SG reaches 12% on 1 July 2025 and payday super starts July 2026, so employer contributions should arrive more consistently—plug your actual SG amount into the calculator if you want to separate employer versus voluntary savings.
+• Employer super: SG is already at 12% from 1 July 2025.
+Plug your actual employer contribution into the calculator if you want to separate employer versus voluntary savings.

-- Healthcare inflation: The Age-Pensioner Living Cost Index has been running about 1–2 percentage points above CPI.
-Keep that in mind if you push retirement spending below the ASFA benchmark; underestimating health premiums is the most common failure mode in late-career plans.
+• Healthcare inflation: Recent household living-cost data shows pensioner households getting hit harder than some other groups.
+Keep that in mind if you push retirement spending below the ASFA benchmark; underestimating health premiums is a common failure mode in late-career plans.

 This scenario is an educational model, not personal financial advice.
 It simplifies taxes, benefits, and investment implementation so you can compare ranges and trade-offs.